housecurve/housecurve.github.io/MANUAL.md

 Save a measurement by tapping [save measurement](#save-measurement) on the Measure screen.
 The [Display Mode](#display-mode) controls what is saved.
 In Average mode, the average measurement is saved.
 In History mode, the most recent measurement is saved.
 If a measurement with the same name exists, it can be overwritten.

 #### Target Curve
-A [Target Curve](/TUNING.md#target-curve) is displayed on the power plot to serve as a guide for [tuning an audio system](/TUNING.md).
+A [Target Curve](/TUNING.md#target-curve) is displayed on the magnitude plot to serve as a guide for [tuning an audio system](/TUNING.md).

-The curve is positioned on the power plot based on the Target Curve Fit setting.
+The curve is positioned on the magnitude plot based on the Target Curve Fit setting.

 HouseCurve ships with some common target curves.
 Additional target curves can be loaded by tapping + at the top of the Target Curve screen.
 Target curves can be removed by tapping Edit.